ajgarlag/AjglCsvRfc/README.md

 $row = fgetcsv($handler, 0, ',', '@', '@');
 ```

-*Beware*: the enclosure character passed via parameters will override the defined via filter name.
+**❮ NOTE ❯**: The enclosure character passed via parameters will override the one defined via filter name.

 ### End of line (EOL)